RyanDerr/PI-Hole-Docer/README.md

 ## Waht is Wordpress?
 WordPress is a free and open-source content management system written in PHP and paired with a MySQL or MariaDB database
 ## Installation Guide based on [HowtoForge's Guide](https://www.howtoforge.com/tutorial/how-to-install-wordpress-with-docker-on-ubuntu/)
-**Assumption for setup include a stable internet connection and an already existing Debian based distrabution (Ubuntu 20.04 for me) to setup the PI-Hole**
+**Assumption for setup include a stable internet connection and an already existing Debian based distribution (Ubuntu 20.04 for me) to setup the PI-Hole**
-1. First update the linux distro and install docker
+1. First update the Linux distro and install docker
     - The commands to execute this are as follows:
      ```
      sudo apt-get update